Michael Stonebraker: Ingres

 demonstrate that it was possible to build a practical and efficient implementation of the relational model.
 A number of key ideas from INGRES are still widely used in relational systems, including the use of B-trees, primary-copy replication, the query rewrite approach to views and integrity constraints, and the idea of rules/triggers for integrity checking in an RDBMS.
 Additionally, much experimental work was done that provided insights into how to build a locking system that could provide satisfactory transaction performance.

-By the mid-1970s, Stonebraker's team produced, using a rotating team of student programmers, a usable relational database system.
-At the time Ingres was considered "low end" compared to IBM's System R, as it ran on Unix-based Digital Equipment Corporation machines as opposed to the "big iron" IBM mainframes.

-By the early 1980s, however, the performance and capabilities of these low-end machines were seriously threatening IBM's mainframe market, and with the threat came the ability of Ingres to become a viable, "real" product for a large number of applications.
-Ingres used a variation of the BSD license for a nominal fee, and soon a number of companies took advantage of this to create commercial versions of Ingres.

 These included Stonebraker, who with fellow Berkeley professors Larry Rowe and Eugene Wong helped found Relational Technology, Inc., later called Ingres Corporation.
 Subsequently, sold to Computer Associates, Ingres was re-established as an independent company in 2005, and later renamed Actian.
 Other startups based on Ingres include Sybase, founded by Robert Epstein, a student on the project, and Britton Lee, Inc. Sybase's code was later used as a basis for Microsoft SQL Server.